 • Submit your application form on the eportugal.com platform, which will take around 5-6 minutes, and pay the setup fee.

-• You will get your company status in around five business days.
-Your company will also be assigned a NISS, which is effectively your company’s social security number.
+• Your company status will be available in about five business days.
+Your company will also be assigned an NISS, which is effectively your company’s social security number.

 • Receive your company certificate: If you apply online, you’ll receive a digital certificate that provides online access to a company’s registration details and legal documents.
 It serves as a secure and verifiable proof of the company’s existence and status.

 If you opt for the online registration route, you must establish a company bank account within one year to activate your permanent registration and start operating officially.
-If you fail to do so, your company registration will automatically be cancelled.
+If you fail to do so, your application is automatically canceled.

 How to Register Your Business in Portugal in Person